 Barriers to International Contact

-Although the laws do not impose restrictions on access to the Internet, human rights networks and alternative media groups have reported digital security attacks in the past year causing their websites to be inaccessible for several days.
-A civil case for damages was filed against two Internet service providers by alternative media groups in September 2019.
+Although the laws do not impose restrictions on access to the Internet, human rights networks and alternative media groups have reported digital security attacks in recent years.

 Barriers to Resources